sthagen/encode-starlette/docs/templates.md

 Instead we'd recommend that you ensure that your endpoints perform all I/O, for example, strictly evaluate any database queries within the view and include the final results in the context.

+## Alternate template engines

+If you want to use an alternate template engines you should subclass `templates.TemplateBackend`, and override the `.render(template_name, context)` method.

+You can then attach your template engine to the application in the same way as the example above.